awsdocs/aws-freertos-docs/doc_source/ble-demo.md

 1. In **Subscription topic**, enter **freertos/demos/echo**, and then choose **Subscribe to topic**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-hw-test-console.png)

-You can run the MQTT demo across a BLE or Wi\-Fi connection\.
+You can run the MQTT demo over a BLE or Wi\-Fi connection\.
 The configuration of the [Network Manager](#ble-demo-network-manager) determines which connection type is used\.

-If you use BLE to pair the microcontroller with your mobile device, the MQTT messages are routed through the BLE mobile SDK demo application on your mobile device\.
+If you use BLE to pair the microcontroller with your mobile device, the MQTT messages are routed through the BLE Mobile SDK demo application on your mobile device\.

-If you use Wi\-Fi, the demo is the same as the MQTT Hello World demo project located in [https://github.com/aws/amazon-freertos/tree/master/demos/vendor/board/ide](https://github.com/aws/amazon-freertos/tree/master/demos/vendor/board/ide)\.
+If you use Wi\-Fi, the demo is the same as the MQTT Hello World demo project located at [demos/common/mqtt/aws\_hello\_world\.c](https://github.com/aws/amazon-freertos/blob/master/demos/common/mqtt/aws_hello_world.c)\.
 That demo is used in most of the [Getting Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-getting-started.html) demo projects\.

 **To enable the demo**

-If you have already enabled the demo by following the instructions in the getting started guide for your device, you can skip these instructions\.
+If you have already enabled the BLE demo by following the instructions in the Getting Started guide for your device, you can skip these instructions\.

-1. Confirm that the MQTT over BLE and Wi\-Fi Provisioning services are enabled in `lib\utils\aws_ble_services_init.c`\.
-The services are enabled by default\.
+1. Enable the Wi\-Fi Provisioning service\.
+Open `demos/vendor/board/common/config_files/aws_ble_config.h`, and set `#define bleconfigENABLE_WIFI_PROVISIONING` to `1`\.
+**Note**
+The Wi\-Fi Provisioning service is disabled by default\.

 1. Open `demos\common\demo_runner\aws_demo_runner.c`, and in the demo declarations, uncomment `extern void vStartMQTTBLEEchoDemo( void );`\.
 In the `DEMO_RUNNER_RunDemos` definition, uncomment `vStartMQTTBLEEchoDemo();`\.